Deep Tree Tensor Networks: Experiments

 \subsection{Broader Impact}

-\textbf{Image Segmentation}.
-We employ the Semantic FPN framework~\citep{kirillov2019panoptic}\footnote{https://github.com/CSAILVision/semantic-segmentation-pytorch} to perform semantic segmentation on the ADE20K dataset, which includes 20,000 training images and 2,000 validation images.
-DTTN$^\dagger$-S and DTTN$^\dagger$-L were initialized using pre-trained ImageNet-1k weights before being integrated as the backbone of the framework.
-Additionally, all newly added layer weights were initialized using Xavier initialization~\citep{glorot2010understanding}.
-Table~\ref{tab5} presents the outcomes of the DTTN model trained for 12 epochs using the AdamW optimizer, evaluated by Mean Intersection over Union (mIoU).
-Some experimental data are derived from~\citep{cheng2024multilinear}.
-Notably, DTTN$^\dagger$-L achieves the highest performance among all multilinear networks, underscoring the efficacy of our simply designed AIM.

-\textbf{Feature Interactions in Recommendations}.
-To further illustrate the advantage of AIM in enhancing feature interactions, we selected two recommendation-related datasets, Criteo and Avazu, given the importance of feature interactions in recommender systems~\citep{lian2018xdeepfm}.
-AIM was incorporated as a pluggable module to enhance existing Click-Through Rate (CTR) modeling capabilities, including those of DeepFM, FiBiNet~\citep{huang2019fibinet}, and DCN-V2~\citep{wang2021dcn}\footnote{https://github.com/shenweichen/DeepCTR-Torch}.
-In this implementation, AIM replaced all linear layers in the target models; internal convolution operations were removed, leaving only linear and normalized layers.
-The experimental validation results, reported in Table~\ref{tab6} and evaluated by AUC (Area Under the ROC Curve), show that AIM consistently improves performance across both datasets for all CTR models.
-Specifically, FiBiNet achieved a 0.55\% improvement on the Criteo dataset.
+\textbf{Recommendation System}.
+Given the critical role of feature interaction in recommendation systems~\cite{lian2018xdeepfm}, we select two widely-used datasets, Criteo and Avazu, to evaluate the effectiveness of AIM in enhancing feature interaction modeling.
+In our implementation, AIM is designed as a pluggable module and seamlessly integrated into existing Click-Through Rate (CTR) prediction models, including DeepFM, FiBiNet~\cite{huang2019fibinet}, and DCN-V2~\cite{wang2021dcn}\footnote{\url{https://github.com/shenweichen/DeepCTR-Torch}}.
+In this setup, AIM replaced all linear layers in the target models, with internal convolution operations removed, leaving only linear and normalization layers.
+Experimental validation, reported in Tab.~\ref{tab5} and evaluated using AUC, shows that AIM consistently enhances performance across both datasets for all tested CTR models.
+Specifically, FiBiNet saw a 0.55\% improvement on the Criteo dataset.

+\textbf{DTTN-based PDE Solver}.
+Physics-Informed Neural Networks (PINNs)~\cite{cuomo2022scientific} incorporate physical constraints of systems into the training process, enabling the model to learn governing physical laws for describing system behaviors.
+The nonlinear activation functions serve as the critical component for PINNs to capture complex patterns.
+Here, we apply DTTN to solve specific partial differential equations (PDEs), including both the linear case and the highly nonlinear Allen-Cahn equation (defined as $u_t=\epsilon\Delta u+u-u^3$, where $\epsilon$ controls interface width and $F(u)=u^3-u$ represents nonlinear reaction terms.
+The two equations to be solved are as follows:

+We employ PINN~\cite{cuomo2022scientific} and Self-Adaptive PINN (SA-PINN~\cite{subramanian2023adaptive}) with hard boundary conditions to address these problems.
+For comparison, we replace the linear layers with the AIM module to construct PINN-DTTN and SA-PINN-DTTN, which maintain identical configurations to their baselines but omit the Tanh nonlinearity.
+Numerical results, including the average L2-error and the absolute error of the prediction in the spatial-temporal domain, are presented in Fig.~\ref{img5}.
+DTTN-based PINNs achieve lower prediction errors without activation nonlinearity.